Zeze Kingston, Cash Madam 'relationship' takes social media by storm

 Magalasi was CEO at MERA then.

-Cash Madam is one of several celebrities arrested and wanted for fraud, money laundering, corruption, and drug trafficking.
+Cash Madam is one of several celebrities that have been arrested in Africa.
+Most celebrities are currently arrested and wanted for fraud and money laundering, corruption, and drug trafficking.

 In South Africa, a renowned aesthetician, Dr. Nandipha Magudumana was arrested in Tanzania this month charges of alleged fraud, murder, aiding and abetting her husband, Thabo Bester, a convicted rapist and murderer, escape from prison.